 Value stocks are essentially companies that are priced lower than what they are worth.
 There are a number of ways to conduct research and find these very profitable stocks.
 Depending on the company, and the price paid, I might hold for a considerably short-period of time, like six months or a year.
 If the company has a competitive advantage or its growth in the future is higher than what the price of the stock indicates.
 I may hold for a longer time period.
 Some of the stocks I buy, I never intend to sell based on the price that I paid, I believe they are great long-term holdings that should never be sold.
 Unless the underlying story for the company changes or the industry in which it operates I don’t touch them at all.
 Avoiding investment mistakes, in the beginning, is also very important as it can hinder your results in the long-term.

 I don’t use a single process to find the stocks I end up value investing in.
 It is similar to cooking, there are multiple very good recipes for the same dish.
 All of them have a distinctive process, but the final product will always be similar.
 I may look into traditionally “growth stocks”, but given the price, I expect the company to grow even more than the expectations.

 Charlie Munger coined this expression which is helpful in explaining what I essentially do: “Basically, all investment is value investment in the sense that you’re always trying to get better prospects that you’re paying for”

-Achieving financial freedom can be done in a number of ways.
+Achieving financial freedom can be done in a number of ways and one of them is Value Investing.
 There are multiple paths you can take to reach that final goal.
-Focus on something you understand and you are passionate about, that is the key to life.
+Focus on something you understand, and you are passionate about, that is the key to life.
 Doing what you love will provide you with everlasting satisfaction.
-Eventually money and your financial freedom will be one of the outcomes of that decision.
+Eventually, money and your financial freedom will be one of the outcomes of that decision.